helidon-io/helidon/docs/se/guides/webclient.md

 1. Request a JsonObject as return value.
 2. Extract the value of the JsonObject with name of `message`.
 <!--@mdc :: -->

-the application to greet someone.
+In the URI, the String value following `greet` is a path parameter which allows the application to greet someone.

 Output: